Assassination of John F. Kennedy: Murder of Oswald

 Robert H. Jackson's photograph Jack Ruby Shoots Lee Harvey Oswald.
 Oswald was being escorted by police detective Jim Leavelle (tan suit) for the transfer from the city jail to the county jail.
 Ruby died in prison in 1967.

-On Sunday, November 24, at 11:21 a.m., as Oswald was being escorted to a car in the basement of Dallas Police headquarters for the transfer from the city jail to the county jail, he was shot by Dallas nightclub owner Jack Ruby.
+On Sunday, November 24, at 11:21 am, as Oswald was being escorted to a car in the basement of Dallas Police headquarters for the transfer from the city jail to the county jail, he was shot by Dallas nightclub owner Jack Ruby.
 The shooting was broadcast live on television.
 Robert H. Jackson of the Dallas Times Herald photographed the shooting; for the photograph, titled Jack Ruby Shoots Lee Harvey Oswald, he was awarded the 1964 Pulitzer Prize for Photography.

 Drifting in and out of consciousness, Oswald was taken by ambulance to Parkland Memorial Hospital; he was treated by the same surgeons who had tried to save Kennedy.
 The bullet had entered his lower left chest but had not exited; major heart blood vessels such as the aorta and inferior vena cava were severed, and the spleen, kidney, and liver were hit.
-Despite surgical intervention and defibrillation, Oswald died at 1:07 p.m.
+Despite surgical intervention and defibrillation, Oswald died at 1:07 pm.

 Arrested immediately after the shooting, Ruby testified to the Warren Commission that he had been distraught by Kennedy's death and that killing Oswald would spare "Mrs. Kennedy the discomfiture of coming back to trial".
 He also stated he shot Oswald on the spur of the moment when the opportunity presented itself, without considering any reason for doing so.
 Initially, Ruby wished to represent himself in his trial until his lawyer Melvin Belli dissuaded him: Belli argued that Ruby had an episode of psychomotor epilepsy and was thus not responsible.
 Ruby was convicted, but the decision was overturned on appeal.
 While awaiting retrial in 1967, Ruby died of a pulmonary embolism, secondary to cancer.
 Like Oswald and Kennedy, Ruby was declared dead at Parkland Hospital.